 INTPs enjoy spending time alone, thinking about how things work, and finding solutions to problems.
-They usually do not have many acquaintances but are close to a select group of people.
+They usually don't have many acquaintances but are close to a small circle of people.
 INTPs are often described as calm and analytical.
 Such individuals have a rich inner world and would rather focus their attention on their inner thoughts than the outside world.

-According to psychologist David Keirsey, up to 5 percent of the population possesses the INTP personality type.
+According to psychologist David Keirsey, roughly 2–5% of the population is classified as INTP.

-INTPs are logical, relying on objective information instead of subjective sensations.
+INTPs are logical, relying on objective information rather than personal feelings.
 They enjoy thinking about theoretical concepts and tend to value intelligence over emotions.

 They are very objective when analyzing data and making decisions.